Blog Growth Strategies – Eleventh Month Update

 Patreon

-We also got our Patreon up and running this month.
-The primary purpose of the Patreon account is to support the podcast so we can get it hosted on the big platforms like I-Tunes and Spotify.
-Unfortunately, we don’t have any Patreons yet, so if you love the podcast you can be our first!
+We got our Patreon up and running this month.
+The primary purpose of the Patreon account is to support the podcast so we can get it hosted on big platforms like iTunes and Spotify.
+Unfortunately, we don’t have any Patreons yet, so if you love the podcast, you can be our first!

 What’s Next?

-We are going to stick with our goal of trying to get over 1000 users.
+We are going to stick with our goal of getting over 1000 users.
 We were so close!
-We only need to average 34 users per day to get there, and with our average daily users slowly creeping upwards, I think we can get there.
+We only need to average 34 users per day to get there, and with our average daily users slowly creeping upwards, we can get there.

 6 thoughts on “Blog Growth Strategies – Eleventh Month Update”